 To improve the effectiveness of vascular disease care, UC Davis Vascular Center was established in 2006 as collaborative effort involving between specialists in surgery, cardiology, and radiology.
 The UC Davis Vascular Center is now the region’s largest clinical program specializing in vascular care.
 Residents interact with teaching faculty from other specialties and academic departments, broadening their experience.

 The UC Davis Center for Virtual Care (CVC) has a virtual reality endovascular procedure suites, patient simulators, robotic surgery training, computer-assisted learning, and skills trainers that provide sophisticated adjuncts to traditional clinical training.
-Already a major part of surgical and endovascular training at UC Davis, the CVC will continue to grow with the addition of new facilities.
-Opening in 2012, the California Telemedicine Resource Center (TRC) at UC Davis is to become the hub for telehealth services among the five UC medical schools, providing expertise ranging from establishing best practices for clinical applications to providing advice on state and national health-related telecommunications policies.
-The TRC building will provide additional space, production facilities, and teaching laboratories for the CVC.
+The CVC grown with the addition of new facilities.
+Opened in 2013, the California Telemedicine Resource Center (TRC) at UC Davis is a hub for telehealth services among the five UC medical schools, providing expertise ranging from establishing best practices for clinical applications to providing advice on state and national health-related telecommunications policies.
+The TRC building provides additional space, production facilities, and teaching laboratories for the CVC.